 - Medium Silicone Spatula: Yet another OXO spatula to add to my arsenal.
 I appreciate the “half-spoon” shape because I can get into pan and jar corners with the pointy side and can sweep out bowls cleanly with the rounded side.

-- Illuminating Digital Hand Mixer: I admit I was skeptical about this guy.
+- (UPDATE: OXO no longer makes this product, and I am sad about it) Illuminating Digital Hand Mixer: I admit I was skeptical about this guy.
 I haven’t had a hand mixer in years and years, and I thought I’d never need one again.
 I used the hand mixer to make the filling for the pumpkin whoopie pies, and I was really pleased with how well it performed.
 I expected the motor to bog down when it hit the still-cool butter and sticky marshmallow cream, but it didn’t even blink!
 So, a big yes on the power, plus I had forgotten how thorough a hand mixer can be since I can move it all around in the bowl and even up the sides if I need to.
 This guy sits down flat, and has a clip to keep the beaters handy when it’s not in use.
 It does light up which is sort of gimmicky, but at the same time, if the lighting isn’t the best in your kitchen, it can certainly help you see into your bowl to make sure you haven’t missed any spots and that everything is mixed evenly.

 Here are my treats in action.
 Thanks again, OXO!